|

 trends.
 The formula standardizes market prices to help spot market trend

+deviations.
 Donald Lambert,

 the creator of this indicator, says that 70% to 80% of all price